 Letter of Intent

-A letter of intent indicating that a Proposer intends to submit a response to this RFP must be submitted to ETF by the date indicated in Section 1.9 Calendar of Events.
-In the letter, the Proposer must identify the Proposer's company and give the name, location, telephone number, and e-mail address of one or more persons authorized to act on the Proposer's behalf.
-Proposers must submit the letter of intent via email to the address listed in Section 1.4.
+A letter of intent indicating that a Proposer intends to submit a response to this RFP is requested by August 17, 2016.
+In the letter, identify the Proposer's company and give the name, location, telephone number, and e-mail address of one or more persons authorized to act on the Proposer's behalf.
+Submit the letter of intent via email to the address listed in Section 1.4.
 The RFP number and title must be referenced in the subject line of the email.
 The letter of intent does not obligate the Proposer to submit a Proposal.
-Submitting a letter of intent is a pre-requisite to submitting a Proposal.

 No Obligation to Contract